-With forested plateaus, stark ridges, and fertile valleys teeming with wildlife, Georgia’s rich wilderness has supported life and livelihoods since ancient times.
+With forested plateaus, stark ridges, and fertile valleys teeming with wildlife, Georgia’s rich wilderness has supported life and livelihoods since prehistoric times.

 Since 2007, we’ve made grants and loans totaling $6.2 million, which have helped the state’s conservation groups and agencies protect 12,609 acres of their most important places.